LoTerence/koyomi-web/README.md

-## Koyomi Web
+## Koyomi AI - Web

+Vision:
+- An AI-chat assisted productivity app, tailored for people with ADHD
+- based on a minimalist version of Getting Things Done (GTD) by David Allen

-For now this is going to be the same as ADHD-para but developed with NextJS 14 App Router
+Developed with NextJS 14 App Router

-Our first goal is to eventually get it to become a UL-like desktop helper app

 ## Getting Started